Finite Populations & Finite Time: The Non-Gaussianity of a Gravitational Wave Background: Semi-Analytic Models

-It is important to note that, in the limit $\Delta f \to 0$, $\Delta\hat\Omega\rightarrow0$ and $\Delta\vec{\theta}\to0$ for a finite population, there are either 0 or 1 sources emitting at exactly frequency $f$ with GW propagation direction $\hat\Omega$ and astrophysical parameters $\vec{\theta}$.
-Therefore, the square of the number of sources is also 0 or 1.
-This is the definition of shot noise, or Poisson variance \citep{sato2024exploring, lamb_taylor_24}.
+Note that in the limit $n\to\infty$, grid cell $J$ is infinitessimally small.
+As each GW source has a unique frequency, GW propagation direction, and amplitude, there are either $N=0$ or $N=1$ sources emitting in cell $J$ Therefore, the square of the number of sources $N^2=0$ or $N^2=1$.
+This is the definition of shot noise, also known as Poisson variance \citep{sato2024exploring, lamb_taylor_24}.
 The number of GW sources $N$ in a realization of a GWB is Poisson-distributed with mean $\bar{N}$ and it is conditioned on model hyperparameters $\vec\eta$.
 The hyperparameters $\vec\eta$ include parameters that limit the number of binaries above certain chirp masses and redshifts, hence, changing the distribution of sources along each astrophysical parameter, modifying the number of binaries and their amplitudes.
 Therefore, the mean number density of GW sources per unit frequency, GW propagation unit angle, and per astrophysical parameter is $d\bar{N}(f, \hat{\Omega},\vec{\theta}|\eta)/df d\hat\Omega d\vec{\theta}$ is simply the \textit{ensemble averaged number density} of sources for a given population model and hyperparameters $\eta$. \citep{sesana2009gravitational,sato2024exploring}.
 This is the semi-analytical model (SAM) of the astrophysical GWB.

-To compute variances, we note the following relations to aid our computation for an arbitrary function Q(x):
+To compute the ensemble average of quantities over $N$, we utilize the fact that the number of sources $N_J$ in cell $J$ is Poisson distributed with mean $\bar{N}_J$.
+For terms involving single summations, this process is simple -- we replace $N_J$ by $\bar{N}_J$.
+For example, for an arbitrary quantity $X = \sum_J N_J\,Q_J$ for some function $Q_J$ at grid cell $J$, the ensemble average of $X$ over $N$ sources is,

-In short, \autoref{eq:sum_relations_a} and \autoref{eq:sum_relations_b} are expressions that the square of a sum can be decomposed into its cross-terms and its diagonal.
+Averaging over quantities involving double summations are a little more involved.
+We require finding the ensemble average of the quantity $X^2$, where